Sraleik/sorci/README.md

 - [x] Make the github CI run the benchmark
 - [x] Auto generate the API reference
 - [x] Display the API with github page

-## Tweet

-Thrilled to share a new #typescript library I've been working on.
-Implementing #DynamicConsistencyBoundary from @_sara_p_ & @MilanSavic14 #killAggregate #DCB.🌐 I would love your feedback on it: https://github.com/Sraleik/sorci